 To apply for Canada visas, you must:

-- Check to see if you are eligible.
-Choose a type of visa you need (e.g., visitor visa, student permit, or work visa) and make sure you meet the basic requirements.
+- Check your eligibility.
+Choose the type of visa you need (e.g., visitor visa, student permit, or work visa) and ensure you meet the basic requirements.
+If you are traveling from a visa-exempt country by air, you will need an eTA rather than a visa.

 - Collect the documents.
 Visa applicants usually need a valid passport, proof of sufficient funds, a travel itinerary, biometrics, proof of a medical exam, and other supporting documents.
 Contact the Canadian government or consulate for additional information on citizenship and immigration services.

 - Pay the visa fees.
 There are different visa fees for immigrant and nonimmigrant visas.
-For example, you can expect to pay CAD $100 for a visitor visa or CAD $2,385 for permanent residence application fees.
+For example, you must pay CAD $100 for a visitor visa or CAD $1,590 for permanent residence application fees.

-- Wait for processing.
-The processing times vary based on the type of visa and your home country.
-In most cases, wait times with immigration services can take a couple of weeks to a few months.
+- Wait for a decision.
+Processing times vary by visa type and your home country.
+In most cases, wait times for immigration services can range from a couple of weeks to a few months.
 Canada family sponsorship visas can take a year or more.
-The consular officer can schedule a visa interview if they need more official documents or other information.
+You can use the IRCC processing time calculator to estimate the processing time for your specific application.

 - Visa issuance.
 After your application is approved, you will receive a notification.
-For TRV (visitor visa) that includes a visa sticker, for study or work permits a Port of Entry (POE), and for permanent residence a Confirmation of Permanent Residence (COPR).
+For a TRV (visitor visa) that includes a visa sticker, for study or work permits, a Port of Entry (POE), and for permanent residence, a Confirmation of Permanent Residence (COPR).

 - Valid passport